 If this service operation is invoked during Registration procedure for Network Slice selection or UE Configuration Update procedure, then one or more of the following outputs are required:

 - Allowed NSSAI, Configured NSSAI; Target AMF Set or, based on configuration, the list of candidate AMF(s).

+If this service operation is invoked during Registration procedure to get the slice mapping information in the case of Indirect Network Sharing as specified in clause 5.18.5 of TS 23.501[2], then the following outputs are required:

-If this service operation is invoked during inter-PLMN mobility procedure, then one or more of the following outputs are required:
+- HPLMN S-NSSAIs of participating operator, Mapping of S-NSSAIs associated with the HPLMN S-NSSAIs in the hosting operator’s network.If this service operation is invoked during inter-PLMN mobility procedure, then one or more of the following outputs are required:

 - Allowed NSSAI.